🎁 First time with TakeCars? Use code WELCOME3 at checkout for 3% off your rental! ☀️

 RENT A CAR

-Economy cars on 2–4 day Batumi hires usually go out without any card hold.
+Economy cars on 2–4 day rentals usually go out without any card hold.

-We explain how to park at the hotel, walk through to Turkey and return the same day — no notarised paperwork required.
+At handover we explain how to park at the hotel, walk through to Turkey and return the same day without notarised paperwork.

 Adjara is compact and almost everything is tarmac.
-Mahuntseti with its waterfall and Tamara Bridge is 30 km and 35–40 minutes away; on the way back, add the Petra fortress.
+Mahuntseti with its waterfall and Tamara Bridge is 30 km and 35–40 minutes out; on the return, fold in the Petra fortress.
 Keda and the Adjaristskali valley sit an hour east — a natural 90–110 km loop.
 Kobuleti is 30 minutes, Ureki with its black magnetic sand an hour.
-The Mtirala national park is 35 minutes from Batumi.
+The Mtirala national park is 35 minutes from town.

 The Sarpi border lies 20 km from Batumi.
-Don't drive a rental across (a notarised authorisation takes 2–3 days).
-Park at the hotel and walk through in 15 minutes off-peak, then catch a Turkish minibus to Hopa.
-A day trip into Turkey and back for dinner is realistic.
+Don't drive a rental across — a notarised authorisation takes 2–3 days.
+Park at your hotel and walk through in 15 minutes off-peak, then catch a Turkish minibus to Hopa.
+A day trip into Turkey and back for dinner is realistic, and a $10 Bolt covers the hotel-to-border hop.

-The Goderdzi Pass in upper Adjara was largely sealed in 2025, with about 11 km of gravel left.
-The pass closes in winter.
+The Goderdzi Pass in upper Adjara was largely sealed in 2025, with about 11 km of gravel left near the top.
+The pass closes in winter — June to September is the working window.

 Frequent Questions

 In low season (November–April), economy from $25 a day, crossovers from $32.
-In peak August, the same economy cars run $60–70 — Georgia's sharpest seasonal swing.
-May and September are the sweet spot at $30–40 with full choice across the fleet.
+In peak August the same economy cars run $60–70 — the country's sharpest seasonal swing.
+May and September are the sweet spot at $30–40 with the full fleet available.

 BUS sits 2 km from central Batumi, so the standard handover is the host meeting you in arrivals by flight number — keys in hand within five minutes.
 The on-site fleet is smaller than in Tbilisi; most cars are delivered to match your flight, so confirm at least 24–48 hours ahead.

-Can I get the car at my hotel instead of the airport?
+Can I collect the car at my hotel instead of the airport?

 Yes — that's the Batumi norm.
 Free delivery to a hotel in the centre is offered by most hosts on hires of three days or more.
 From BUS to the seafront is a 10-minute drive, so there's no reason to pull luggage to a remote car park.